Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 This approach allows procurement managers to assess the efficiency and quality of the services they purchase while utilizing vendor management software tools to better coordinate processes and strengthen supplier relationships.

-5. Global Sourcing
+5. Global Procurement

-Global sourcing is a well-defined strategy that entails procuring products and services from an expansive range of international suppliers.
+Global Procurement is a well-defined strategy that entails procuring products and services from an expansive range of international suppliers.
 The advantage of this approach lies in the enhancement of competitive pricing and the presence of a diverse supplier base that offers innovative, quality products.

 6. Total Quality Optimization